 - Best Night Time Economy: The Stanley Arm, Brew Room

-- Best New Housing Development: Blackpool Housing Company, for the conversion of properties at 114-120 Albert Road
+- Award for Best New Housing Development: Blackpool Housing Company, for the conversion of properties at 114-120 Albert Road

 - Best Refurbishment: Winner, Thames Primary Academy